 How to Change the Address on Your Drivers License

-Online Drivers License Change of Address for Seniors
+Online Drivers License Change of Address Information for Seniors

 If a senior driver decides to change a DMV address in person, there are several documents that must be brought in to the DMV.
 When changing a drivers license address, seniors must bring in two documents that certify where they live.
 If the applicant already has a valid drivers license, then he or she will only need one item to prove residency.
 In order to prove the senior’s residence before the DMV change of address, the applicant may bring in a utility bill from the last two years with proper name and address, a financial statement from a bank or a credit union account or any of the other documents that are approved by the specific state.